Ira Hansen

 Ira Hansen (born October 5, 1960) is an American politician and member of the Republican Party who has been a member of the Nevada State Senate for the 14th district since 2018.
-He formerly represented the Nevada Assembly's 32nd district from 2010 to 2018.
+He formerly represented the Nevada Assembly's 32nd district from 2010 to 2018, and he was the Republican Party's nominee for Speaker of the Nevada Assembly in 2014.

 Biography

 Hansen was born in Reno, Nevada and attended local Washoe County schools.
 While attending Sparks High School Ira met his future wife, Alexis Lloyd.
 As of 2014 they have been married for 34 years and have 8 children.
-Hansen started his own plumbing company in 1986 at the age of 26.
-He is a member of the Church of Jesus Christ of Latter-day Saints and has been involved in the community as a Sparks Little League coach, a Sparks Pop Warner coach and as a Scoutmaster for the Boy Scouts of America.
+Hansen started a plumbing company in 1986 at the age of 26.
+He is a member of the Church of Jesus Christ of Latter-day Saints.
+He has worked as a Sparks Little League coach, a Sparks Pop Warner coach and as a Scoutmaster for the Boy Scouts of America.
 He is a third generation Eagle Scout and all of his four sons are Eagle Scouts.

 Hansen was an opinion columnist for the Sparks Tribune and was previously a talk radio host on station KKOH in Reno for five years and later for 99.1 KKFT.

 Hansen is a lifetime member of Nevada Bighorns Unlimited, the NRA and other sportsmen and gun rights groups.
 His website states that he believes in "constitutionally limited government, lower taxes, and individual responsibility".
 He has been a proponent of states rights and has opposed what he believes is overreach by the Bureau of Land Management and other federal agencies.
-Hansen has been an advocate for the construction industry by calling for a reform to Nevada's construction defect laws which he believes hurt the Nevada construction industry and are only benefiting attorneys who "have boasted that they have grossed over a billion dollars in construction defect claims."
-Hansen is an advocate for the mining industry and says on his website that "mining is the bedrock of Nevada's rural economy even today".
-He is a member of the Nevada Renewable Energy Coalition and believes in using renewable energy sources to create jobs.
+Hansen has called for a reform to Nevada's construction defect laws which he believes hurt the Nevada construction industry and are only benefiting attorneys who "have boasted that they have grossed over a billion dollars in construction defect claims."
+Hansen has expressed support for the mining industry and says on his website that "mining is the bedrock of Nevada's rural economy even today".
+He is a member of the Nevada Renewable Energy Coalition and supports using renewable energy sources to create jobs.

-Hansen was elected to the Nevada Assembly in 2010 and re-elected in 2012 and 2014.
+Hansen's aunt, Janine Hansen, is a perennial candidate under the conservative Independent American Party of Nevada.
+Hansen, who has stated that his aunt's efforts damage the Republican Party, has been reported to leave committee hearings when she gives testimony.